-We consider the standard setup in which each individual is described by a feature vector $\mathbf{X}$, a binary treatment assignment $T \in \{0, 1\}$, and an observed outcome $Y$.
-As is typical in causal inference, we assume that each individual has two potential outcomes: $Y(1)$ if treated and $Y(0)$ if not.
-However, we only observe one of these outcomes:
+Consider the standard setup in which each individual is described by a feature vector $\mathbf{X}$ (e.g., age, income), a binary treatment assignment $T \in \{0, 1\}$, and an outcome $Y$.
+Each individual has two potential outcomes---$Y(1)$ if treated and $Y(0)$ if not---but we only observe one of them,